xshapira/django_svelte_template/README.md

 Please note that I have adapted both the basic Django project structure and the Svelte template in order to provide a template that connects them together.
 These changes are entirely my own and are not supported by the developers of Django, Svelte, or the Svelte template I linked to in the previous paragraph or by anybody else.

+Note: this code is only tested with Python 3.9

 # Quickstart

 Note: before you get started, you need to have Node.js and Python installed on your computer.